graycoreio/daffodil/libs/design/form/README.md

 - **Hints** (`<daff-hint>`): Helpful information and validation hints
 - **Error Messages** (`<daff-error-message>`): Validation error messages for form controls

-These components can be used independently or within a [form field](/libs/design/form-field/README.md) to organize and style form-related content consistently.
+These components are presentational and have no dependency on [form field](/libs/design/form-field/README.md).
+They're most commonly used inside a form field, which wires them to their control automatically.
+Use them on their own when you need the same styling but a form field doesn't fit, such as:

+- Controls a form field can't wrap, like checkboxes, radios, switches, or other custom form controls
+- Form-level or cross-field messaging that isn't tied to a single control

 ## Usage

-To use form, import `DAFF_FORM_HELPER_COMPONENTS` directly into your custom component:
+Import `DAFF_FORM_HELPER_COMPONENTS` into your component:

 ```ts
 import { DAFF_FORM_HELPER_COMPONENTS } from '@daffodil/design/form';